 Let us know what you think about Knox County's Planned Residential (PR) zone!
 Because it is the most frequently requested zoning district in the county, we want to determine if changes are needed to things such as minimum development area, landscaping requirements, and submittal requirements.
 Help us determine what is working well and identify areas for future improvement by taking a short survey.
 The survey will be open through Wednesday, November 18.

 Knoxville-Knox County Planning is looking for a creative and dedicated planner to join our team.
-This is a professional planning position in the Planning Services Division which administers subdivision regulations and processes applications for rezoning, use on review, subdivision and sector plan amendments for the City of Knoxville and Knox County.
+This is an entry-level position in the Planning Services Division which administers development regulations and processes applications for rezoning, use on review, subdivision and sector plan amendments for the City of Knoxville and Knox County.
 This division also studies community growth patterns and prepares plans that guide agency policies.

 As a companion to the recently released technical report, staff completed a story map that presents the same information, but with interactive maps and in a format that is screen reader compatible.

 Chelsea Foster recently joined us as an AmeriCorps Member.
 Over the next year, she will manage bicycle and pedestrian counts and present information to area high school driver’s education classes and is looking forward to getting more involved in planning processes and community engagement.
 Help us welcome Chelsea!

 The review process for the Infill Housing Overlay District has been changed, and all applications are now reviewed by the Design Review Board.
 This change gives Planning staff the flexibility to thoroughly discuss applications prior to the formal meeting.

 Terms on the Planning Commission typically last four years, but many commissioners serve more than once.
 We want to extend a special thanks to the individuals who dedicate countless hours to ensure we are preserving unique community characteristics while encouraging good, smart development.